by Carolyn Thomas ♥ @HeartSisters

 Rachel Naomi Remen

 Right after his heart attack, Dr. Stephen Parker began an impressive project as part of his healing journey.
 The result is a compelling series of images that the Alaska clinical psychologist created over a 40-day period of recuperation.
-The 40 drawings came first, and then his accompanying commentary, which then became a blog, and the blog then became a touring art exhibit called “Healing after a Heart Attack: Images of the Psyche”.
+The 40 drawings came first, and then his accompanying commentary, which then became a blog, and the blog then became a touring art exhibit called “Healing after a Heart Attack: Images of the Psyche”, and ultimately a book called Heart Attack and Soul.

 A year later, New York journalist Natalie Walsh interviewed Dr. Steve’s sister Anne Diggory about her initial reaction when finally alerted to the depth of her brother’s illness: